edgecollective/edge-blog/podcast/solarpunk.md

 Solarpunk allowed me to retain my identity as a technologist, and still believe that I was contributing to a positive future.

 And then I read Chris Smaje.
 And then Richard Heinberg.
 I found the Doomer Optimism Podcast.
-And through that podcast, Dougald.
+And through that podcast, Dougald Hine.
 Neurons migrated slowly ... then in droves ...

 Fast forward to a few weeks ago.
 It had been years since I'd thought of the solarpunk movement.
 Rafi, and old friend from my solarpunk days, got back in touch.
 He was organizing a solarpunk conference to be held in a few months.

 Reconnecting with Rafi, I wondered: is there a core spirit in the 'solarpunk' movement that might survive energy descent, and the inevitable unraveling of high technology?
 Is there a solarpunk without technology at its core?

-I asked Rafi these questions in this conversation with Rafi.
+Rafi and I explored some of these questions in the conversation above.
+Hope you enjoy!